david-cattermole/mayaMatchMoveSolver/docs/source/tools_bundletools.rst

 Moves the Bundle under it's attached Marker, in screen-space.
 This will make the Marker and Bundle line up perfectly, but will remove depth information from the Bundle.
+This tool only works on the **current frame**.

+The Bundle is placed at a distance 10 times the distance between the Camera and Marker.

 An alternative name for this tool is `Re-Project Bundle`.